 Beware of Fake Downloads

 But let me urge you not to download GIMPshop under any circumstances.
-First of all, the original fork did not gain updated in years and years, and secondly (and more importantly), some folks with bad intentions an alternate version of GIMPshop (with the same name GIMPshop) that is chock-full of malware and viruses.
+First of all, the original fork did not gain updated in years and years, and secondly (and more importantly), some folks with bad intentions have an alternate version of GIMPshop (with the same name GIMPshop) that is chock-full of malware and viruses.

-Getting Started with GIMP
+Getting Started with GIMP (GNU Image Manipulation Program)

 Just be aware that GIMP has a pretty long load time.
 In my experience, it’s about 3x what the most up-to-date Photoshop is.
-I don’t think that’s a big deal, honestly, but you should know.
+Honestly, I don’t think that’s a big deal, but you should know.

 Don’t be alarmed if you hate the multi-window view.
 You can change it by going to Windows -> Single-Window Mode.
 Suddenly, things begin to look a lot more accessible and familiar to Photoshop users.

-What Can You Do With GIMP?
+What Can You Do With GIMP Free Image Editor?

 Exposure, For Instance

-To do so, you highlight the area you want to highlight, right-click and pick Select Inverse (to select everything except your highlight), then you hit Image -> Adjustments -> Exposure and pick how dark you want the background.
+To do so, you highlight the area you want to highlight, right-click and pick Select Inverse (to select everything except your highlight), then you hit Image -> Adjustments -> Exposure and decide how dark you want the background.